CharlesShi12/AI_Tumor_Scanner/README.md

 ## Features
 * Users are able to input an image via Streamlit
-* Streamlit application outputs whether your brain MRI scan has a tumor or not.
+* Streamlit application outputs whether your brain MRI scan has a tumor or not

 ## Installation
 Run this command in your terminal: